 Who Can Take Part?

 Anyone who wants to improve their photography and editing skills on behalf of the business or organisation they represent.
 Ideally, participants will be working, or volunteering, for a small- to medium-sized company that understands the importance of sharing great visual content, both online and offline.
-Past clients have included NGOs, language schools, journalists and tech firms.
+Past clients of ours have included NGOs, language schools, journalists and tech firms.

 Our B2B Workshops can be taught in two different settings: either in-house (for example, an office or meeting room at your place of business), or at one of our pre-planned events held throughout the year.
 During these sessions, we teach you how to take better pictures and how to edit them to a higher standard than most of your competitors.